Flow out (deploying to Salesforce)

 Deploying metadata

-Once OrgFlow has determined which changes need to be deployed, the flow out process moves on to deploying them into the Salesforce org via the metadata API.
+Once OrgFlow has determined changes that are candidates for deployment, and a user has selected what changes to actually include in the deployment, the flow out process moves on to deploying them into the Salesforce org via the metadata API.

 Partial success